 Video credits: Thank you to Derek Ronning and Jena Jones with Clay Area Emergency Services Communication Center for their help in producing these Text-to-9-1-1 example videos!

-As of March 2021, Text-to-9-1-1 is available across South Dakota with the exception of Todd County.
-Text-to-9-1-1 is still a relatively new service and is not available everywhere in the U.S. As 9-1-1 call centers update their systems, it’s likely to become available in more places and throughout more providers.
+Yes!
+As of May 2021, Text-to-9-1-1 is available statewide across South Dakota.
+Text-to-9-1-1 is still a relatively new service and is not available everywhere in the United States.
+As 9-1-1 call centers update their systems, it’s likely to become available in more places and throughout more providers.

 If you’re deaf, hard of hearing, unable to speak or have a speech disability, you should use Text-to-9-1-1.
 It’s a discreet way to report active shooters, domestic violence, home invasions, human trafficking, suicidal individuals and more.